MichaelCurrin/react-deno-quickstart/docs/deploy.md

 That also copies static assets from `public`.

-## Test build
+## Server production build locally

 To test the production build locally, run this.
-This runs the build step for you.

 ```sh
 $ make static
 ```

-That uses the Deno package `abc` to serve the `build` directory.

-View in the browser:
+Open in the browser on port `80` like this:

 - http://localhost

+This runs the `clean` and `build` steps for you and then serve the `build` directory as a static directory [static.ts](/static.ts).
+This lets us test build output locally for deploying.

-In production, you can use Nginx or a similar tool to serve your build directory.
+In a remote production environment, you should use Nginx or a similar tool to serve your build directory.

 Or use GitHub Pages or Netlify to serve the build directory as static files.

 ## CI flow